 As today’s organizations rely more heavily on IT infrastructure and system availability, the risk of downtime due to a server or infrastructure failure becomes an increasing concern.
 Recent studies show that estimated losses can reach $1.5 M per hour in manufacturing and financial organizations, and greater than $2 M per hour in other industries, such as energy and telecommunications.
 These numbers indicate that equipment downtime must be mitigated through all available technologies.

 Remote power management products, or intelligent power solutions, reduce server downtime, outages, and losses, and shorten the Mean Time to Repair (MTTR).
 With traditional power management systems, when the need to perform a cold reboot arises, a third-party technician is often required.
 These services can cost upward of $250 per incident.
 Should an organization be faced with temperamental or problematic equipment, this cost can quickly rise.
-As remote power switch products provide outlet-level power control, in most cases it is unnecessary to dispatch field personnel to manually execute a hard reboot.
-Implementing this technology can help reduce dependency on IT staff and third-party services, facilitating cost-effective “lights-out” operation at remote offices and branch locations.
+As remote power switch products provide outlet-level power control, in most cases, it is unnecessary to dispatch field personnel to execute a hard reboot manually.
+Implementing this technology can help reduce dependency on IT staff and third-party services, facilitating cost-effective lights-out operation at remote offices and branch locations.

 Integrate With Data Center Management Tools